PreK – Grade 6 Faith Formation

 Monday - Saturday: 7:30 a.m.

 Your family does!
-At Epiphany, we want to form a partnership with parents as we all strive to pass on the faith to our young Catholics (grades K-5).
+At Epiphany, we want to form a partnership with parents as we all strive to pass on the faith to our young Catholics.
 The church will offer support, lessons, and the tools needed for families to grow in faith together.
-Families will gather twice a month at Epiphany and parents will teach the remaining lessons at home.
-Parents will get to decide the when, where, and how of teaching the home lessons to their children.
+Families will gather at least one time most months at Epiphany and children will attend weekly classes.
+Parents will receive materials and support to foster a Catholic culture at home and be a strong witness of faith to their child(ren).

 Children in second grade will still be preparing for the sacraments of First Reconciliation and First Eucharist.
 The curriculum taught during the second grade Family Faith sessions will focus on preparing for these sacraments.
-In addition to the Family Faith classes, there will be several other meetings, practices, and celebrations throughout the year.
+In addition to the Catechesis of the Good Shepherd classes, there will be several other meetings, practices, and celebrations throughout the year.
 Obtain more information on First Sacraments.

 We are excited to add parent/adult catechesis to our elementary faith formation program.
 Why is this so important?
 During a child’s baptism, parents are asked the following: “You have asked to have your children baptized.
 In doing so you are accepting the responsibility of training them in the practice of the faith.
 It will be your duty to bring them up to keep God’s commandments as Christ taught us, by loving God and our neighbor.
 Do you clearly understand what you are undertaking?”
 Many parents do understand what they are undertaking but have never been given the tools to know how to do this.
 By God’s design, parents are the first—and most effective—catechists of their children.
 The Family Faith program will include dynamic speakers who will catechize the parents so they, in turn, can help their children grow in the practice of the faith.
 Parents will feel confident in the information and materials provided by the church, so they can successfully teach the home lessons to their children.

-Every adult is welcome to hear the dynamic speaker and to grow in community on Family Faith nights.
+Every adult is welcome to hear the dynamic speakers and to grow in community on Family Faith nights.
 While parents will be given specific directions on how to teach their children, others may want to come to glean ideas of how to share the faith with grandchildren or Godchildren.
-While only those enrolled in Family Faith will get the monthly home lessons, much can be gained at our monthly and bi-monthly meetings.
 Come join us!

 Thank you for you interest in wanting to help our Family Faith program to flourish.
 We will have plenty of volunteer opportunities for our parishioners.
-Here are some of the ways you can help: Catechist (grades K-5), Substitute Catechist, Hall Monitor, Office Volunteer, and Small Group Leader for Parents.
-All Wednesday evening volunteers will be invited to hear the speaker at the Catechist In-service earlier in the month so as not to miss the teaching and home lesson orientation.
-More information about this will be available this summer.
+Here are some of the ways you can help: Assistant (pre-k-grade 2) Catechist (grades 3-6), Substitute Catechist, Hall Monitor, Office Volunteer, and Small Group Leader for Parents.